-Drowsy Driving is a Serious Problem
+Drowsy Driving Is a Serious Problem

-Road Defects Can Be a Major Cause of Traffic Accidents
+Road Defects Can Cause Traffic Accidents

-The Washington Post reported in 2009 that poor road design or conditions were a factor in more than half of all fatal automobile accidents in the United States.
+The Washington Post reported that poor road design or conditions were a factor in more than half of all fatal automobile accidents in the United States.
 According to that report, road defects resulted in more deaths than any other single factor.
 That would include such major causes as speeding, drunk driving, and not using seat belts.
 Even if the newspaper report overstates the impact, road defects have a dramatic impact on traffic safety, and state and local governments frequently do nothing to correct the problems or warn drivers of the hazards ahead.
 Such design and maintenance flaws left unrepaired and without warning signs, often result in serious traffic accidents.

 While practice might make perfect, the one thing teen drivers have not had enough of is practice.
 Far too many teenage drivers have spent only a few months behind the wheel.
 Often, they don’t even drive every day—the kind of experience you would want to build driver confidence and ability.
 Put simply, teen drivers do not have the experience and judgment that an older driver would possess.
 “Older” could mean simply someone with a year or two more experience behind the wheel.
 No one is asking teens to have a lifetime of experience driving as soon as they get behind the wheel.
 On the other hand, teens are, statistically, terrible drivers.
-In 2014, more than 1,700 drivers 15 to 20 years old died in traffic accidents, while another 170,000 young drivers suffered injuries.
+In one year alone, more than 1,700 drivers 15 to 20 years old died in traffic accidents, while another 170,000 young drivers suffered injuries.
 Unfortunately, traffic accidents are among the leading causes of death for 15- to 20-year-olds.